fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Some possible solutions to common situations
 --------------------------------------------

-- **Recreate all the objets and send again all the data to the PI Server on a different Asset Framework hierarchy level**
+- **Recreate all the PI-Server objets and send again all the data to the PI Server on a different Asset Framework hierarchy level**
     procedure:
         - disable the 1st north instance
-        - create a new north instance, using a new/unique name, having a new AF hierarchy (North option 'Asset Framework hierarchies tree')
+        - create a new north instance using a new/unique name and having a new AF hierarchy (North option 'Asset Framework hierarchies tree')

     consideration:
         - this solution will create a new set of objects unrelated to the previous ones
         - all the data stored in Fledge will be sent

-- **Recreate all the objets and send again all the data to the PI Server on a same Asset Framework hierarchy level of the 1st North instance WITH data duplication***
+- **Recreate all the PI-Server objets and send again all the data to the PI Server on a same Asset Framework hierarchy level of the 1st North instance WITH data duplication***
     procedure:
         - disable the 1st north instance
         - delete properly the objects on the PI Server, AF + Data archive, *that were eventually partially deleted*